Borrowing Information from an Unidentifiable Model: Guaranteed Efficiency Gain with a Dichotomized Outcome in the External Data: Real Data Application

 The National Health and Nutrition Examination Survey (NHANES) is a program designed by the National Center for Health Statistics (NCHS), a division of the Centers for Disease Control and Prevention (CDC).
 The NHANES collects extensive health and nutritional information from a diverse U.S. population and aims to assess the health and nutritional status of adults and children in the United States.
 NHANES began conducting health and nutrition surveys in the 1960s and became a continuous program in 1999.
 Annually, around 5,000 individuals of various ages are interviewed in their homes and undergo health examinations.
 The comprehensive data combines survey interviews with physical examinations and laboratory tests.
 It offers valuable insights contributing significantly to public health in the United States.

-In this section, we apply the proposed methods in a subset of the NHANES database previously analyzed in \cite{dinh2019data}.
+In this Section, we apply the proposed methods in a subset of the NHANES database previously analyzed in \cite{dinh2019data}.
 This dataset contains 2,278 observations and 9 variables: age group (senior/non-senior), age, gender, engagement in moderate or vigorous-intensity sports, fitness, or recreational activities during a typical week (PAQ605), body mass index (BMXBMI), blood glucose after fasting (LBXGLU), diabetes status (DIQ010), oral glucose tolerance test (LBXGLT), and blood insulin levels (LBXIN).

 The primary objective of this analysis is to investigate the impact of various predictors (Age, Gender, PAQ605, LBXGLU, LBXGLT, LBXIN) on Body Mass Index (BMXBMI).
-One observation with erroneous values for PAQ605 and the 13 observations with extreme covariate values (i.e. at least one of the covariates is more than 4 standard deviations away from the mean), have been excluded from the analysis.
-This resulting in a dataset containing 2,264 observations.
+One observation with erroneous values for PAQ605 and 13 observations with extreme covariate values (i.e. at least one of the covariates is more than 4 standard deviations away from the mean), have been excluded from the analysis.
+This results in a dataset containing 2,264 observations.
 The target population consists of 574 randomly selected individuals, whereas the remaining 1,690 individuals form the external population.
 As previously described, the dataset structure ensures that observations within the target population contain precise BMI values.
 In contrast, for the external group, BMI is categorized into overweight status: a BMI below 25 is classified as 1 (not overweight), and a BMI of 25 or higher is classified as 0 (overweight).

 Prior to model fitting, all numerical predictors have been logarithmized, centered, and scaled.
 The error term in the working model is assumed to follow a standard logistic distribution and then a standard normal distribution for comparison purposes.
 The weighted bootstrap approach, as mentioned in the simulation study, has been adopted to facilitate the statistical inference, with the number of bootstrap sample set at 1,000.
-The results from assuming logistic error and the normal error are summarized in Table~\ref{tab:bmi_logit} and Table~\ref{tab:bmi_norm}, respectively.
+Additionally, we implement the two benchmark methods described in the simulation studies, $\widehat{\boldsymbol{\beta}}_{bm1}$ and $\widehat{\boldsymbol{\beta}}_{bm2}$, as a comparison.
+The results from assuming logistic error, the normal error and the two benchmark methods are summarized in Table~\ref{tab:bmi}.